Theoretically Grounded Framework for LLM Watermarking: A Distribution-Adaptive Approach: Preliminaries and Problem Formulation

-\textbf{Hypothesis Testing Framework for Watermark Detection.} LLMs process text through ``tokenization'', namely, breaking it down into words or word fragments, called ``tokens''.
+\textbf{Tokenization and NTP.} LLMs process text through ``tokenization,'' namely, breaking it down into words or word fragments called ``tokens.''
 An LLM generates text token by token.
-Specifically, let $\calV$ denote the token vocabulary, typically of size $|\calV|=\calO(10^4)$ \citep{liu2019roberta,radford2019language,zhang2022opt,touvron2023llama}.
-An \emph{unwatermarked} LLM generates the next token $X_t$ based on a prompt $u$ and the previous tokens $x_1^{t-1}$ by sampling from a distribution $Q_{X_t|x_1^{t-1}, u}$, referred to as the next-token prediction (NTP) distribution at position $t$.
-For simplicity, we will suppress the dependency of the generated tokens on the prompt $u$ in our notation throughout the paper.
-The joint distribution of a length-$T$ generated token sequence $X_1^T$ is then given by $Q_{X_1^{T}}(x_1^T)\coloneqq\prod_{t=1}^T Q_{X_t|X_1^{t-1}}(x_t|x_1^{t-1})$, which we assume to be identical to one that governs the human-generated text.
+Let $\calV$ denote the token vocabulary, typically of size $|\calV|=\calO(10^4)$ \citep{liu2019roberta,radford2019language,zhang2022opt,touvron2023llama}.
+An \emph{unwatermarked} LLM generates the next token $X_t$ based on a prompt $\pt$ and the previous tokens $x_1^{t-1}$ by sampling the Next-Token Prediction (NTP) distribution $Q_{X_t|x_1^{t-1},\pt}$.
+For simplicity, the prompt dependency is suppressed in notation throughout the paper.
+The joint distribution of a length-$T$ generated token sequence $X_1^T$ is then given by $Q_{X_1^{T}}\coloneqq\prod_{t=1}^T Q_{X_t|X_1^{t-1}}$, which we assume to be identical to one that governs the human-generated text.